codacy-badger/WebCRUD/README.md

 # WebCRUD
 An application using Spring MVC and Hibernate to provide the CRUD Operations on a MySQL table.

-## Compiling
+## Compile and setup
 Create a .war-File using maven (mvn clean install)

-## Usage
 Start the .war-Container on a Java-EE Server.

 ## MySQL
 Create the table using the following command: